-The discussion around the structural characteristics of sport organizations has considered various kinds of organizations among those existing in the world of sports; however most of them can be classified as dedicated to the promotion and development of sports, e.g., federations, national associations, leagues, clubs or local departments of sporting bodies.
-All these sport organizations are associated to sport activity and, though differing in their goals and means, they all respond to the superior mission of promoting and developing sports in society.
-The differences we identify between them suggest a possible classification into three types: sport governing bodies, sport event organizations and sport providing entities.
-The first one refers to those sport organizations administering and regulating sports, focusing on its development at all levels, and guaranteeing the rules both of the game and of the competition; the second one refers to those sport organizations producing and delivering recreational sports; and the third type includes those organizations producing and delivering recreational or competitive sport programs at a local or community level.
+The discussion associated with the structural characteristics of sport organizations has considered various kinds of organizations among those existing in the world of sports, but most of them can be classified as dedicated to the promotion and development of sports, e.g., federations, national associations, leagues, clubs or local sport departments.
+All of these sport organizations are associated with sport activity and, though differing in their goals and means, they all have in common the higher mission of promoting and developing sports in society.
+The differences we identify between them suggest a possible classification of them into three types: governing bodies, sporting event organizations and sport-providing entities.
+The first refers to those sport organizations administering and regulating sports, focusing on its development at all levels, guaranteeing the rules of both the game and the competition; the second refers to those sport organizations responsible for the production of a competition system aimed at satisfying and articulating the needs of professional sports; and the third includes those organizations producing and delivering recreational or competitive sport programs at a local or community level.
 The following table summarizes the main characteristics of these three types of sport organizations involved in the promotion and development of sports.